Zion Williamson Likely Out vs. UNC, May Miss ACC Tournament with Knee Injury

 Barrett rescued Duke in Tuesday's victory with 28 points, five rebounds and four assists, while Reddish dealt with foul trouble throughout.

 While that duo is more talented than almost anything an opponent can counter with, it is difficult to envision the Blue Devils living up to national championship expectations without Williamson.
-He is an impossible matchup in one-on-one scenarios, which forces defenses to send doubles his way and open up his teammates.
+He is an impossible matchup in one-on-one scenarios, which forces defenses to send double-teams his way and opens up his teammates.

-He also cleans up the glass and protects the rim on the defensive side, where the Blue Devils have been particularly vulnerable since he suffered his injury.
+He also cleans up the glass and protects the rim on defense, where the Blue Devils have been particularly vulnerable since he suffered his injury.

 Duke is still playing for an ACC crown and a No. 1 seed in the NCAA tournament, but it may be without Williamson as it does so during the closing stretch of the season.